-➢ Be prepared to clearly identify any possible health risks to students-risks include a) specific health issues related to the location of travel and b) health risks that may put an individual student at physical risk including strenuous physical requirements.
-Please consult with the Health Center with any questions about these health risks.
+- Be prepared to clearly identify any possible health risks to students-risks include a) specific health issues related to the location of travel and b) health risks that may put an individual student at physical risk including strenuous physical requirements.
+Please consult with the Health Center with any questions about these health risks. - For liability purposes and to optimize program quality, safety, and success, a minimum of three pre-departure orientations are required for all J-Term, Spring Break, and Summer short-term study away courses, arranged by the faculty leader(s).

-- For liability purposes and to optimize program quality, safety, and success, a minimum of three pre-departure orientations are required for all J-Term, Spring Break, and Summer off-campus courses, arranged by the faculty leader(s). - Careful consideration should be given to the number of sites proposed to visit, the geographical proximity to each other and the time spent traveling between them. - ➤ Between the last scheduled pre-departure orientation and the date that final receipts are due, a final syllabus for the off-campus, short-term course that reflects accurately the expectations, grading criteria, activities and locations shall be submitted to the Manager of Short-Term Programs in the Wang Center per best practices in higher education. - Travel itineraries should consider the impact of carbon offsets and address other ways to conserve resources, mitigate impact of the travel, etc. - Travel itineraries [completed with the help of the Wang Center] should take into consideration financial costs as they impact student access/ability to participate.
+- Careful consideration should be given to the number of sites proposed to visit, the geographical proximity to each other and the time spent traveling between them. - Between the last scheduled pre-departure orientation and the date that final receipts are due, a final syllabus for the short-term study away course that reflects accurately the expectations, grading criteria, activities and locations shall be submitted to Megan Grover in the Wang Center per best practices in higher education. - Travel itineraries should consider the impact of carbon offsets and address other ways to conserve resources, mitigate impact of the travel, etc. - Travel itineraries [completed with the help of the Wang Center] should take into consideration financial costs as they impact student access/ability to participate.